Skip to content

 Instead, in the doorway stood his Compliance and Ethics Officer with an annoying look of sympathy in his blue eyes.

-Galahad shut the door behind him before taking a seat in front of Arthur’s desk.
 They were opposites in many ways: Galahad was dark-haired, nearly frail-looking with his thin form and oversized ears.
 He never played or watched sports.
 He was intelligent, but without a diploma or string of letters in his email signature or on his business cards.
-He drove a 4-door sedan.
-He lived on the west side.

-He was unlike the guys Arthur had called friends in school and University, other sons of wealthy families who got new cars on their birthdays and played raquetball or football or rugby.
+Utterly unlike the guys Arthur had called friends in school and University, other sons of wealthy families who got new cars on their birthdays and played raquetball or football or rugby.

 “Arthur, how familiar are you with the efforts to sell to the new government buying group in Argentina?”
+Galahad asked with a directness that always made Arthur uncomfortable.

 “We found a few invoices for consulting services but no contracts to support the payments,” Galahad said.